2023 Most Popular Geological & Earth Sciences Bachelor's Degree Schools in Texas

 Geology majors at Texas Tech take out an average of $26,505 in student loans while working on their Bachelor's Degree.

-Out of the 27 schools in Texas that were part of this year’s ranking, The University of Texas at Dallas landed the # 4 spot on the list.
-UT Dallas is a very large public school located in the midsize city of Richardson.
+A rank of #4 on this year’s list means The University of Texas at Dallas is a great place for geological and earth sciences students working on their bachelor’s degree.
+UT Dallas is a fairly large public school located in the medium-sized city of Richardson.

 About 38% of the students majoring in geology at the school are women while 62% are male.